 What to wear in Iceland during Winter?

 How is the weather in Iceland during winter?
+What is the average temperature in Iceland?
 What to wear for winter in Iceland?
-How to dress in Reykjavik during winter?
+And how to dress in Reykjavik during winter?

 Are you traveling to Iceland in the winter?
 If so, you are doing a great job by looking up what to wear and how to dress in Iceland for this time of the year.
 Because one thing is for certain: It.
 Will.
 Be.
 Cold!

-In this blog post, I am going to try my absolute best in telling you everything you will need to know what to wear and how to dress for your Iceland trip!
-And if you still have some questions, don’t hesitate to fire away in the comment section below and I will personally get back to you asap!
+In this blog post, I am going to do my absolute best in telling you everything you will need to know on what to wear and how to dress for your Iceland trip!
+And if you still have any questions, don’t hesitate to fire away in the comment section below and I will personally get back to you asap!

 To get you started, here is a little list of what to expect in this article about winter in Iceland!